State Minimum vs. Full Coverage Car Insurance: What You Need to Know

-You hear the term ‘full coverage auto insurance’ thrown around a lot.
+You hear the term ‘full coverage auto insurance’ thrown around often.
 It sure sounds good, but it also sounds expensive.
 Do you really need full coverage, or can you get away with the state minimum?
-We’ll walk you through the details and you can decide which choice is best for you.
+We’ll walk you through the details, and you can decide which choice is best for you.

 Full Coverage Car Insurance